 Let’s take a look at these factors, how you can achieve your goal of becoming a pilot faster, along with some of the most frequently asked questions aspiring pilots have.

-How Many Hours it Takes to Get Each Pilot License
+How Many Hours Does it Take to Become a Pilot (By License)

 The type of pilot license you want to acquire is the biggest determining factor in how many hours it will take to become a pilot.

 Flying recreationally takes a significantly shorter amount of time than obtaining your commercial pilot license and being able to take on paid flying roles.
 Then going from a commercial pilot license to an airline transport pilot license takes over an additional thousand hours.

 Regardless if you only want to fly recreationally during the daytime, fly your friends and family, take on a paid flying role, or become an airline pilot, every single person must start with a student pilot license.

 A student pilot license isn’t a requirement to take flying lessons and fly a plane, but it is necessary if you want to fly solo.
 This is because solo flight hours must be logged before you can earn higher certification.